sebasvila/fif/content/posts/grinding-belt-glue/index.en.md

 date: 2022-10-31T10:00:00
 coverImage: "encolat-banda.jpg"
 tags:
-- tech.woodworking
+  - technology.woodworking
 categories:
-- projects
+  - Woodworking and cabinetmaking
 keywords:
   - Grinding belt
   - Woodworking
   - Glue
   - Loxeal
 draft: false
 ---
 Last days, I discovered that old grinding belts are prone to break by the scarf joint.
 This is an annoying but solvable issue.